the-full-stack/fsdl-text-recognizer/instructions/lab3.md

 CTC loss needs to be implemented kind of strangely in Keras: by passing in all required data to compute the loss as inputs to the network (including the true label).
 This is an example of a multi-input / multi-output network.

-The relevant files to review are `text_recognizer/models/line_model_ctc.py`, which shows the batch formatting that needs to happen for the CTC loss to be computed inside of the network.
+The relevant files to review are `models/line_model_ctc.py`, which shows the batch formatting that needs to happen for the CTC loss to be computed inside of the network, `networks/line_lstm_ctc.py`, which has the network definition.

 ## Train LSTM model with CTC loss

-You need to write code in `text_recognizer/networks/line_lstm_ctc.py` to make training work.
+You need to write code in `networks/line_lstm_ctc.py` to make training work.
 Training can be done via

 ```sh